MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 # Add an IDL MFC method

-The Add an IDL MFC Method wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a Microsoft Framework Class (MFC) project.
-To use the IDL MFC method wizard you must be in an MFC Project, ActiveX project or an ATL project that supports MFC.
+The **Add IDL MFC Method** wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a Microsoft Framework Class (MFC) project.
+To use the **Add IDL MFC Method** wizard you must be in an MFC Project, ActiveX project or an ATL project that supports MFC.

 If the ATL project doesn't support MFC, only the wizard that adds a method to an IDL interface is available.
 For example, if you have a Microsoft ActiveX control project, and you open the IDL library, using following procedure you can add the method to interface.
-If the project contains a class associated with the interface, the wizard modifies the class, too.
+If the project contains a class associated with the interface, the wizard will add the method to the class, too.

-This wizard differs from the Add method wizard.
-The [Add method](../../ide/adding-a-method-visual-cpp.md) wizard adds default method to your project.
-The Add an IDL MFC method wizard is specific to MFC, ActiveX, or ATL projects that support MFC.
-For ATL projects that don't support MFC, only the Add method wizard is available.
+This wizard differs from the **Add Method** wizard.
+The [Add method](../../ide/adding-a-method-visual-cpp.md) wizard adds a default method to your project.
+The **Add IDL MFC Method** wizard is specific to MFC, ActiveX, or ATL projects that support MFC.
+For ATL projects that don't support MFC, only the **Add Method** wizard is available.

-Whereas the Add an IDL MFC method wizard adds a method to an IDL interface, this wizard also:
+Whereas the **Add IDL MFC Method** wizard adds a method to an IDL interface, this wizard also:

 - Adds the following entries if a Dispatch map is found in the project.
 ```cpp